 Claudio (Easy)

-Claudio’s a tricky character to play and play against at a high level due to how simple he is, but that same simple moveset makes him a great character to learn on.
+Claudio’s a tricky character to play and play against at a high level due to how simple he is, but that same simple moveset makes him a great character to learn on which keeps him firmly at the top of the Tekken 8 meta.

 Dragunov (Easy)